GarySutlieffUoB/versioned_dir/README.md

-This is some test text

 # Hello GitHub

-This is a text file that we are going to add to Git and then to github!
+This is a README.md file to describe this repository on Github

-We will use Git to record all of the versions of this file, letting us move back and forth through time.

-For example, in this first version of the file we will say that the cat goes meow.

-Oh look a new line!
+This is an extra line added to the copy of README.md in the cloned repository